Our Initiatives

 It emerged as a response to the Ministerial consensus by countries in the Americas in the lead up to the 2021 UN Food Systems Summit which called for an improvement to their agrifood systems so that they can contribute to food security worldwide.

-The Juno Evidence Alliance aims to generate demand and capacity for evidence-informed decision making in food systems.
-It harnesses the power of artificial intelligence and established scientific research methods to expedite the synthesis of diverse data sources with the aim of delivering scientific and technical conclusions for governments, funders and policymakers.
+The Juno Evidence Alliance is a global platform working to ensure better evidence to drive better decisions across agriculture and food systems.
+It harnesses the power of artificial intelligence and established scientific research methods to expedite the synthesis of diverse data sources.

-Its landscape report - State of the Field for Agricultural Research – lays the groundwork for opportunities to evaluate science and development’s contribution towards global goals.
+The State of the Field for Agricultural Research landscape report lays the groundwork for opportunities to evaluate science and development’s contribution towards global goals.

 The Zero Hunger Coalition catalyses coordinated action to achieve zero hunger in the world by 2030 by bringing a broad range of stakeholders together and aligning them to science-based, high-impact actions.